martbetz/martbetz.github.io/terms-and-conditions.md

 This website does not make use of cookies, and neither does any of its content; however, the author does reserve the right to use non-affiliated hyperlinks that direct to <a href="#terms-external">external sources</a>.
 <br>
 <br>
-This website does make use of <a href="https://developer.mozilla.org/en-US/docs/Web/javascript">JavaScript</a> to serve an enhanced experience; however, it is not a critical component of the website’s core operation (browser settings permitting, Javascript may be disabled at the visitor's sole discretion).
+This website does make use of <a href="https://developer.mozilla.org/en-US/docs/Web/javascript">JavaScript</a> to serve an enhanced experience; however, it is not a critical component of the website’s core operation and may subsequently be disabled (browser settings permitting) at the visitor’s sole discretion.
    </p>
 </div>